-How to: This move is like a traveling kettlebell swing — now we’re going places!
-Grab a kettlebell and start with the basic two-handed swing (see move #1).
+How to: This move is like a traveling kettlebell swing—now we’re going places!
+Grab a kettlebell and start with the basic two-handed swing (see move No. 1).
 When the bell is down between the feet, step the right foot out to the right; then, when the bell is up, bring the left foot to meet the right (so the legs come together).
-Keep side steppin' your way to the right (10-15 steps), then head on back the other way, leading with the left foot.
+Keep side-steppin' your way to the right (10 to 15 steps), then head on back the other way, leading with the left foot.

 Targets: Legs, glutes, arms, back, abs

 How to: Who says you need a barbell to deadlift?
 Stand with the kettlebell between the feet on the floor.
 Squat down and grab a hold of the handle with both hands while the back remains flat.
 Engage the core, tighten those glutes, and keep the arms extended as the body rises on up, kettlebell and all!
-Aim for 12-15 reps, maintaining proper form throughout.
+Aim for 12 to 15 reps, maintaining proper form throughout.

 Targets: Legs, butt, back

 How to: Start with the kettlebell between the feet.
-Begin to swing upwards: Shrug the shoulders, pulling the body and bell up to the shoulder.
-The bell should end in the “rack” position: resting on the forearm, which is tucked close to the body, the fist at your chest.
-Bring the weight back down to the floor and repeat for 10-15 reps.
+Begin to swing upwards: Shrug the shoulders, pulling the body and 'bell up to the shoulder.
+The 'bell should end in the “rack” position: resting on the forearm, which is tucked close to the body, the fist at your chest.
+Bring the weight back down to the floor and repeat for 10 to 15 reps.

 Targets: Shoulders, arms, back

-How to: Made it through move #15 without breaking a sweat?
-Grab two kettlebells and clean them to the rack position (see above).
+How to: Made it through move the kettlebell clean without breaking a sweat?
+Grab two kettlebells and clean them to the “rack” position.
 Then, press the kettlebells up while leaning forward at the waist so the weights are positioned behind the head.
-Bring them back down to the shoulders and continue pressing for 10-20 reps, depending on the weight you’re pushin’.
+Bring them back down to the shoulders and continue pressing for 10 to 20 reps, depending on the weight you’re pushin’.

 Targets: Shoulders, chest, back, legs

-How to: Start by cleaning the kettlebell to the shoulder (see move #15), finishing with the palm facing front.
-Next, bend the knees and press the kettlebell overhead (see move #16) while jumping into a split position.
+How to: Start by cleaning the kettlebell to the shoulder, finishing with the palm facing front.
+Next, bend the knees and press the kettlebell overhead while jumping into a split jerk position.
 (Stay steady!)
 Return to standing while the kettlebell remains overhead, and then lower the weight.
 Aaand repeat!
-Shoot for 4-6 on each side for starters.
+Shoot for 4 to 6 on each side for starters.

 Targets: Shoulders, chest, back

 How to: Start with a kettlebell between the feet with the knees bent.
 Then, explode up onto your toes, pulling the kettlebell until it reaches the chest with the elbow tucked in.
 From there, bring the weight overhead (hold on tight!).
-Then bring it back down close to the ground — that’s one rep; try for 6-8!
+Then bring it back down close to the ground—that’s one rep; try for 6 to 8!

 Targets: Abs, arms, back

 How to: Think of this move as the fancy plank.
 Start in a plank position, but with hands grasping two kettlebell handles.
-Then, lift one kettlebell up so it reaches the hip — remember to keep the elbow in!
+Then, lift one kettlebell up so it reaches the hip— remember to keep the elbow in!
 Lower back down and repeat with the opposite arm.
-Do 6-8 on each side, or until you feel the burn!
+Do 6 to 8 on each side, or until you feel the burn!